 After dinner what we do a family Bible time.

 Right now we are working thru part of our school curriculum called Answers for Kids, which is from the Answers in Genesis folks.
 This probably takes is about 15-20 minutes.
 With little tiny kids, you cannot do long lessons together as a family or you’ll lose them.
 Let’s be honest – because of their age, you could even lose them if it’s a short lesson!
 It’s a little lesson and then scripture reading.
 Sometimes there’s a story or object lesson to go with it.
+We also love watching Rob Skiba’s Mythology and the Coming Great Deception that teaches about the connection of mythology in religion.

 From there our night varies by the season.